simrenbasra/simys-blog/_posts/2025-08-31-email_genie_part7.md

 **HNSW Graph Index**

-Like the other indexes, we pass the embedding dimension and set the similarity metric to cosine similarity.
-For HNSW, we also set the parameter `M` to 32, which controls the maximum number of connections per node.
+Like the other indexes, I pass the embedding dimension and set the similarity metric to cosine similarity.
+For HNSW, I also set the parameter `M` to 32, which controls the maximum number of connections per node.
 More connections per node increases accuracy but also requires more memory.

 <div style="text-align: center;">
   <img src="{{ site.baseurl }}/assets/email-genie/phase_7/HNSW_1.png" alt="HNSW Index 1" style="max-width: 100%; height: auto; margin: 20px 0;">